CloudyUnity/ScholsVault2025/Modules/Code/ADS/Topics/Hashmaps/Explanation.md

 Cuckoo Hashing (Linear Probing Variant)
-	Hash to two positions, if first one is occupied swap keys and place original into other position Constant worst-cast time for search
+	Hash to two positions, if first one is occupied swap keys and place original into other position Constant worst-case time for search

 Hash Tables vs BST
 	Hash Tables: